 Employment Status of University and Learning Site

 The parties expressly understand and agree that the students enrolled in the PLACEMENT are in attendance for educational purposes, and such STUDENTS are not considered employees, volunteers or agents of either LEARNING SITE or UNIVERSITY for any purpose, including, but not limited to, compensation for services, welfare, and pension beneﬁts, or workers' compensation insurance.
-If a STUDENT outside of the Learning Activity is an employee or volunteer of the LEARNING SITE, the STUDENT is not to be deemed an employee or volunteer when participating in the PLACEMENT unless the following occurs:
+(See exclusion statement regarding [University Program(s) Name] in section III C.) If a STUDENT outside of the Learning Activity is an employee or volunteer of the LEARNING SITE, the STUDENT is not to be deemed an employee or volunteer when participating in the PLACEMENT unless the following occurs:

 If a Student is an employee of the Learning Site and the placement is approved by the University, then per employment law, the Learning Site is responsible for compensation of services, welfare, and pension benefits and/or workers’ compensation insurance.

+University [Program Name(s)] Students placed at Learning Sites receive paid compensation from the University and are considered [select volunteers or employees] of the University.

 General Provisions